What tirzepatide is, how it powers Mounjaro, weight-loss evidence, UK licensing, and how dual-action GLP-1/GIP differs from semaglutide.

 GIP has an effect to reduce fat accumulation, increases bone formation, increases glucagon production, and reduces acid secretion in the stomach.

-The combination of GIP and GLP-1 agonists makes tirzepatide a unqiue and very effective medication.
+The combination of GIP and GLP-1 agonists makes tirzepatide a unique and very effective medication.

 The medication is administered as a once weekly subcutaneous injection into the midriff, upper arm or thigh.